 Stay off footpaths

 Footpaths are made for feet, not wheels.
 So, stay off footpaths when scooting.
-Parking on footpaths is allowed, although not in designated no-parking zones, as indicated in the Lime & Neuron apps.
-A fine of $185 can be issued on the spot to those riding on the footpath.
+A fine of $198 can be issued on the spot to those riding on the footpath.
+When it comes to parking, make sure your e-scooter is parked somewhere that does not disrupt pedestrians or pose a safety hazard.

 Helmet always